MrBirdman1991/postgres/postgres.md

 **Syntax Rules:**
 1. SQL statements must end with a semicolon (if more than one statement in the same command).
 2. SQL statements are case-insensitive.
 That means *FROM* is the same then *from* (To better identify the keywords, they should still be capitalized).
+3. Identifiers can be surrounded with double quotes to avoid clashes with build-in keywords.